-Our trade accounts receivable, net recorded in accounts receivable, net on the consolidated balance sheet as of March 31, 2019 and December 31, 2018 was \$610 million and \$501 million, respectively.
-Our long-term trade unbilled receivables, net recorded in other assets, net on the consolidated balance sheet as of March 31, 2019 and December 31, 2018 was \$49 million and \$50 million, respectively.
-These balances relate to license fees billed ratably over the contractual period and recognized when the customer gains control of the software.
+During the six months ended June 30, 2019, we recognized revenue of approximately \$35 million from contract liabilities that existed as of January 1, 2019.
+Our long-term trade unbilled receivables, net relate to license fees billed ratably over the contractual period and recognized when the customer gains control of the software.
 We evaluate collectability of our accounts receivable based on a combination of factors and record reserves as reflected in Note 1.
 Summary of Business and Significant Accounting Policies in our consolidated financial statements in our Annual Report on Form 10-K filed with the SEC on February 15, 2019.